liuzhousi/FPGC4/Documentation/docs/progress.md

 	- defines are allowed, but may only be integers. must not have brackets, may have comments
 	- defines from included code carry over to the normal code (which is intended), so it is good to use prefixes.
 	- hex and binary integers are allowed, and should have a 0x or 0b prefix.
 They are also allowed in defines
+	- note that using for example chars, still might cause the compiler to put the char in a 32 bits register.
+	- r12 and r13 (and possibly r7 in the future) are used as temp reg for translation purposes between x86_64 and B332
 	- coding style recommendation:
 		- write at top of program/library which variables are stored where in the heap/memory
 		- show memory map of 32MiB RAM, with what to put where as a programmer, and why
 		- use prefixes for defines, as they carry over
 		- use specific (not generic) function names, as they otherwise may conflict with included code
+		- use integers for pointers, since these are 32 bits
+		- use mostly integers, unless working with text or big arrays (to save stack space)

 ## Todo C compiler related
 - [done] Add neg offset flag in READ and WRITE and COPY instructions